For the crust:

 Salt

-To make the crust, place the flour in a large mixing bowl with the salt and olive oil.
-Mix well with a wooden spoon to obtain a moist ball, pouring the lukewarm water in slowly.
 Turn the oily dough onto a clean surface, and knead briefly, just until it becomes smoother, about a minute.
 Cut the dough into two pieces, one slightly larger than the other.
-Wrap each piece in plastic, and let rest, unrefrigerated, for about 2 hours.
+Wrap each piece in plastic, and let rest in a warm place, for about 2 hours.
+The dough pieces will double in volume.

 Preheat oven at 180° C (350° F).